axllent/silverstripe-weblog/README.md

 [module](https://github.com/silverstripe/silverstripe-blog), and borrows some ideas and methods from the project.

-**This module currently relies on development versions of SilverStripe 4 & lumberjack.**

 ## Features

 - Basic foundation for Blog and BlogPosts
 - A single custom "Weblog" permissions group `CMS_ACCESS_Weblog`
 - Scheduled blog posts
-- Featured image
+- Featured image for blog posts
-- Integrated with `lumberjack` for easy post management
+- Integrated with `silverstripe/lumberjack` for easy post management
-- RSS
+- Blog RSS
 - Open Graph meta tags